LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    ...

 Depending on your Logtalk installation, you may need to type instead ``gplgt.sh``.
-On Windows, using PowerShell 7.2 or later version and ECLiPSe as the backend:
+On Windows, using PowerShell 7.2 or a later version and ECLiPSe as the backend:

 .. code-block:: powershell